min2ha/ukwa-site/content/target/36804/index.en.md

   "subject": "EU Referendum"
 }

-# Wildlife Trusts, The: EU Referendum - our position

 The Wildlife Trusts  rescue and restore places for wildlife and people, and influence and help others to do the same.
 They take the position that EU membership has a positive effect on environmental protection in the UK